danielmhair/angular-base-application/setup-computer.md

 yarn install
 ```

-`yarn install` will allow you to install all the libraries that is in this program.
+`yarn install` will allow you to install all the libraries that is in this app.
+Whenever you use `yarn add` it keeps track of them so anyone else copying your reply can install them too.

 ### You are ready for Saturday!
 ```